You can have a brilliant idea and highly skilled professionals in your team but if there is

 Having got a blank board from the beginning, you create your project and start building a workflow, adding cards, which represent the tasks within the lists that represent a stage of their progress.
 To each card, you can add a title, description, checklist with subtasks, due date, attachments, labels, comments, etc. As the tasks forge ahead, you can drag the cards across the lists, which illustrates how the working progress is developing.

 Pricing.
-Trello is free for the unlimited amount of boards, lists, cards, members, checklists, and attachments.
+Trello is free for an unlimited amount of boards, lists, cards, members, checklists, and attachments.
 There is also a Business Class plan for $9.99 per user/month and Enterprise plan for $20.83

-(or less) per user/month, which include some advanced features.
+(or less) per user/month, which includes some advanced features.